Singapore swap shops offer alternative to fast fashion

 She spent her points on 17 items, including a yellow and green dress to wear for the first day of the new year as it looked like "an auspicious pineapple".

-The fruit, seen as a symbol of prosperity, is typically given as a gift or displayed during Lunar New Year in Singapore.
+The fruit, seen as a symbol of prosperity, is typically given as a gift or displayed during Chinese New Year in Singapore.

 "I've always been brought up by my parents to have a new set of clothes every Chinese New Year, and I fell into that behaviour of consumerism," the 35-year-old told AFP.